sanrajagopal/DSC232RGroupProject/README.md

 #### Model Creation

 The first model we chose was a random forest model.
 Due to the necessity for the random forest model to ingest numerical data only a number of columns had to be editted or removed.
 We set up a vector assembler that took in the features that were specified from the final processed dataset.
 Then the data was split up to train/validation/test with a 0.6/0.2/0.2 split.
 Using our training and validation data, we performed a grid search on the hyperparameters max depth and num trees.
 This code was then re-adapted to form the code for the fitting graph.
-Using max depth as our basis for the fitting graph, we then checked the fit of our model (see results Figure 6).
+Using max depth as our basis for the fitting graph, we then checked the fit of our model (see Results Section - Figure 6).

 Here is a compressed version of the code used to transform the data for random forest.
 ```python